Valliyin Velan: Development

 The show was produced by John Attaikulam under the Yatra Media Works.
 It was second collaboration with Zee Tamil after Kanaa serial.
 It was directed by Prathap Mani and V. Sadhasivam.

 Casting

 Shreya Anchan was cast as Valli and This series the mark comeback Shreya after one years hiatus on TV and also it was second collaboration with Zee Tamil after Rajini serial.
-Sidhu was cast as the male lead Kathirvelan.
+Sidhu Sid was cast as the male lead Kathirvelan.
 This series will be the first series in which they will act together after their marriage.
 And also this is the second series where the duo will be acting together after the Thirumanam series.
 Saakshi Siva and Kanya Bharathi was selected to play Rathinavel Pandiyan and Vedhanayagi.
 From on 14 November, actor Saakshi Siva was replaced by Sridhar.
+He played the role until his death on 5 April 2025 and he was replaced by Girish.

 On 20 March 2025, actress Ineya was brought in for special appearances as Governor.

 Release

 The makers released the first official Launch Promo for Valliyin Velan on 7 August 2024, which gave a brief insight in Valli's background story.
 The second promo was unveiled on 28 August 2024, featuring Valli and Kadhirvelan and also revealing the upcoming release date.
 The serial was released on 2 September 2024, replacing Ninaithen Vandhai in its 7:30 PM slot on Zee Tamil.